 Luxury real estate runs around $298 per square foot in Panama City.
 That’s half the price of similar homes in Dubai…and one-seventh of Singapore.

 Panama City has a tiny land area.
 It’s hemmed in by the Pacific Ocean on one side and lots of protected land and watershed for the Canal on the other.
 That means limited land available for development.

 But the country’s population is growing fast.
-It was 3.3 million in the 2010 census and is expected to hit north of 4.2 million in the 2020 census…and carry on growing in the foreseeable future.
+It was 3.3 million in the 2010 census and hit north of 4.2 million in the 2020 census…and is expected to carry on growing in the foreseeable future.
 It’s projected to hit 5.8 million by 2050.

 As with many countries worldwide, Panamanians are becoming urbanized with more choosing to live in and around Panama City.
 Combine that with the growing population and it means more demand for real estate—in a city with a shortage of developable land.
 That should push real estate prices up…